rohan-sorkar/taskTracker/README.md

 # Task-tracker
-This is a task tracker application. where you can monitor your daily task.
+This is a task tracker application. where you can track your daily task.

 #### [Live-App](https://track-your-task.netlify.app/)